 Health Care Career Guide

 Trident Technical College Division of Continuing Education and Economic Development has prepared this informational guide on the various health care career options available through the division.
-Careers discussed include Certified Nurse Aide, Coding for Health Care Professionals, Coding Specialist, Dialysis Technician, Emergency Medical Technician, Massage Therapist, Medical Assistant, Medical Office Specialist, Patient Care Technician, Pharmacy Technician, Phlebotomist, Sterile Processing Technician and more.
+Careers discussed include Certified Nurse Aide, Coding for Health Care Professionals, Coding Specialist, Dialysis Technician, Emergency Medical Technician, Massage Therapist, Medical Assistant, Medical Office Specialist, Patient Care Technician, Phlebotomist and more.
 Courses are taught at TTC's various sites and campuses in North Charleston, downtown Charleston, Moncks Corner, Hollywood, Mount Pleasant and St. George.

 Health Information Management